- David Wain

 The plot plays out as you might expect, with Danny and Wheeler realizing these two kids need mentoring, thus the adults finally become adults for the sake of the children.
 Lessons are learned.
 Laughs are had.
 But the unique aspects originate from the acting troupe assembled by director David Wain, who wrote the film along with Rudd.
 Familiar faces from MTV’s great 1990s sketch comedy show The State, Comedy Central’s Reno: 911! and Stella and the films The Ten and Wet Hot American Summer populate the cast—names like Kerri Kenney, Joe Lo Truglio, Matt Walsh, Ken Marino, and others attuned to improvisational and random humor.

 Stealing the movie from the veterans are Mintz-Plasse and Thompson, two performers we’re likely to see more of in the coming years, or until they reach that awkward growth stage and become another Macaulay Culkin.
 In the latter case, with the twelve-year-old Thompson, we actually grow somewhat concerned that his parents would sign their child up for such a graphic role.
 This kid unleashes every swear in the book like a pro but also delivers lines like “You white, then you Ben Affleck” with impressive comic timing.

 You know what’s going to happen.
-The dudes find equilibrium between their dudeness and their maturity, realizing dudes don’t have be such dudes all the time.
+The dudes find equilibrium between their dudeness and their maturity, realizing that dudes don’t have be such dudes all the time.
 Saying Role Models has heart would be accurate, though I’m recommending this title based on the film’s ever-constant stream of laughs, and their guiltless nature.
 Its compassion for the characters helps diminish that post-film residue that sometimes clings to the viewer after a dirty comedy.
 There’s nothing to feel guilty about; the result is genuinely hilarious and sweet enough to justify.